mount Joy Farms

 Mount Joy is a family-owned farm situated in the Banhoek Valley, near Stellenbosch, approximately 45 km from Cape Town, South Africa.
 It is a major producer of plums growing 15 varieties mainly for the export market.
 Mount Joy has the reputation of being one of South Africa’s oldest deciduous fruit farms with over 300 years of history.
 As a business we have stood firm against the inexorable conversion of orchards into the prevalent boutique wine estates of today.

 As one of South Africa’s leading plum producers, we lay strict emphasis on food safety.
 Our philosophy is to implement, wherever possible, environmentally-friendly farming practices.
-This includes the monitoring of our carbon footprint, which compares very favourably with industry standards.
+This includes the monitoring of our carbon footprint which compares very favourably with industry standards.

-We live in a world of scarce resources, every effort is made to use these as effectively as possible through the adoption of the best agricultural practices.
+As we live in a world of scarce resources, every effort is made to use these as effectively as possible through the adoption of the best agricultural practices.
 These practices include all aspects of farming from soil management, water conservation and crop protection to worker health, safety and welfare.

-We recognise that our workforce is our most important asset.
-We support the initiatives of organised agriculture to achieve transformation in the agricultural labour sector and we subscribe to a code of conduct regarding fair employment practices.
+We recognise that our workforce is our most important asset so we support the initiatives of organised agriculture to achieve transformation in the agricultural labour sector and we subscribe to a code of conduct regarding fair employment practices.
 We have implemented steps to give practical effect to our commitment for the transformation of workers’ rights with regard to housing and community initiatives such as education of workers and their children.
 Mount Joy has a deep commitment to those who work the soil in this unique valley.